The purpose of our program is to:

 Companies providing financial education show improvement in workplace including increased productivity, employee morale, and company loyalty and decreased healthcare costs, absenteeism, turnover, workplace distractions, and operational risk across the company.
 Financial education programs have the effect of contributing to the company’s bottom line between $3 and $4 for every dollar spent.

-In addition, by submitting your application for the Workplace Honor Roll recognition program, your company will receive:
+In addition, by submitting your application for the Workplace Honor Roll recognition program, your company will receive recognition as a leader in workplace financial education in the State of Louisiana through:

-- a certificate available to be posted in your place of business
+An award plaque that can be displayed in your place of business

 Eligible applicants must be businesses or non-profit organizations (including state and local government entities) that have implemented program(s) and courses that will increase employees’ ability to make sound financial decisions, and that these programs have had proven success in improving employee financial understanding and well-being.